At a glance

 Visit the CPD Hub to log in and begin accumulating CPD hours.

-Despite reductions in government subsidies for solar power, the cost of installing solar/photovoltaic (PV) systems has fallen 10% each year since the 1980s.
+Despite reductions in government subsidies for solar power, the cost of installing solar/photovoltaic (PV) systems has fallen by 70% since 2010 since the 1980s.
 This has meant that more and more owners of both commercial and residential property have installed PV systems.

 According to research from Oxford University, solar power could meet 20% of global energy needs by 2027, and so the number of properties with PV systems is set to increase.